thierrydecker/myason/README.md

 ![alt text](images/myason_agent_architecture.jpg)

-A stack of three threads is running for each listenned interface :
+A stack of four threads is running for each listenned interface :

 - A sniffer in charge of capturing the packets.